-A few years back, a man-made cavern was discovered hiding beneath a farmer’s field in Shropshire, England before being sealed up in 2012 to prevent trespassers.
-Initially, the only way into the concealed chamber was through a tiny rabbit hole, and, after some careful excavation, explorers found that they were standing in a previously unseen temple used by the Knights themselves.
+A few years back, a human-made cavern was discovered hiding beneath a farmer’s field in Shropshire, England before being sealed up in 2012 to prevent trespassers.
+Initially, the only way into the Canyon Caves was through a tiny rabbit hole, and their original purpose is much disputed, with some claims they revealed a previously unseen temple used by the Knights themselves.

-Birmingham photographer Michael Scott decided to pay a visit to these mysterious caverns recently and document them in all their ancient glory on his camera, and it’s safe to say that this particular historical wonder is certainly a surreal sight to behold.
+Birmingham photographer Michael Scott decided to pay a visit to these mysterious caverns recently and document them in all their glory on his camera, and it’s safe to say that this particular historical wonder is certainly a surreal sight to behold.
 Despite some attempts to link them to the Knights Templar in the 17th century, in reality, it is thought it dates from the 18th or 19th centuries and was most likely built as a Victorian folly.

-This is just one of many uncovered Knights Templar sites around the world.
-Fortifications and artifacts can be found all across Europe and the Middle East, particular around the so-called “Holy Land”.
+There are many actual Knights Templar sites around the world.
+Fortifications and artifacts can be found all across Europe and the Middle East, particularly around the so-called “Holy Land”.

 Michael Scott/Caters News

 After Christian military forces were pushed back out of this hallowed region, support for the order began to wane.
 By the time France’s King Philip IV took power, the royal family was deeply indebted to the failing order, and rumors began to spread about them that sowed the seeds of distrust in the public.

 With general opinion turning against them, the King order their arrest and torture in 1307.
 Using false confessions and presenting them to Pope Clement V as evidence of their treachery, the Knights Templar was finally disbanded in 1312 – and they’ve become a somewhat legendary and conspiratorial organization ever since.